alfonsrv/impf-botpy/README.md

 ### Alerting

 Audio alerting is already preconfigured.
-If you also want to use smartphone notifications, follow [this](/docs/ALERTS.md) setup guide.
+If you also want to use smartphone notifications in order to interact with the bot remotely, follow [this](/docs/ALERTS.md) setup guide.

-### Run it
+### Run it ⚡

 * `python3 main.py` und entspahnen
 * `python3 main.py --alerts` to test configured alerts